Clarence Berry: The Klondike Gold Rush

 CJ and Fred were savvy businessmen; they managed to acquire two adjacent claims on the El Dorado before word got out about the riches beneath.
 CJ left a bucket of gold nuggets and a bottle of whiskey outside his cabin with a note saying "help yourself".
 Immediately, CJ sent for his former fruit farm workers.
 About a dozen of his workers arrived from Selma in 1897.
 They were trusted workers and well compensated at an ounce of gold daily.
 Clarence called his workers "Selmanites".

 On July 17, 1897, CJ and Ethyl Berry and other successful miners arrived in Seattle aboard the SS Portland, the first ship to put into the port with tangible proof of the riches of the Klondike.
 One newspaperman from the Seattle Post-Intelligencer (with more interest in grabbing his readers' attention than fact finding) reported the Portland carried a "ton of gold"; as it turned out, it was two tons.
 CJ's story and picture was on the front page of the Seattle and San Francisco newspapers.
 A worldwide gold rush ensued.
 In later years, CJ and his three brothers (Fred, Henry and Frank) worked as a team, alternating six month shifts at the northern mining camps.

 CJ went on to acquiring prolific mining claims in Ester, Alaska, near Fairbanks, and a mine in the Circle District called "Berry Camp".

 Oil and later life

 In 1909, CJ purchased several sections of land in Maricopa near Taft, California, which became known as Berry Holding Company.
 In 1926, CJ's oil producing properties in Mexico were expropriated and Algur H. Meadows, Henry W. Peters and Ralph G. Trippett took over.
-Berry Petroleum was formed, and eventually went public on the New York Stock Exchange under the ticker symbol BRY in 1985.
+Berry Corporation was formed, and eventually went public on the New York Stock Exchange under the ticker symbol BRY in 1985.
 Berry produced its 100 millionth barrel of oil in 1996.

 Clarence's brother Henry later owned two professional baseball teams in the Pacific Coast League, including the San Francisco Seals, for many years.

 In 1996, CJ Berry was inducted into the Mining Hall of Fame located in Leadville, Colorado.